Mauricio Pozo (footballer)

-Mauricio Andrés Pozo Quinteros (born 16 August 1970) is a retired Chilean football defender and current manager.
+Mauricio Andrés Pozo Quinteros (born 16 August 1970) is a Chilean football manager and former player.

-Career
+Playing career

-Pozo has been capped four times for the national team.
-He even represented Chile in the 2001 Copa América held in Colombia.
+A defender, Pozo was capped four times for the Chile national team.
+He represented Chile in the 2001 Copa América held in Colombia.

+MAnagerial career

+In November 2024, Pozo assumed as the sport manager of Cobreloa.

+He also has served as coach for seven-a-side football club Big Ballers in the Chilean championship Legends Cup.

 Personal life

 His younger brother, Pablo, and his father, Juan, are former professional referees as well as his youngest brother, Nicolás.
 Pablo officiated in the 2010 FIFA World Cup.

 He is also the son-in-law of the former Chile international footballer and manager Guillermo Páez.